Additional

 force_headless - the task specifies

-profile,browser_channel, ordebugger_url - the task uses explicit Chrome DevTools attach for an existing signed-in Chrome session
+profile,browser_channel, ordebugger_url - the task uses explicit Chrome DevTools attach for an existing signed-in Chrome/Edge session after real-browser consent

 The legacy headless flag is compatibility-only and should not bypass the visible Browser Workbench for normal user-facing website testing.